Self-organized swimming with odd elasticity: Abstract

 \section{Abstract}

-We theoretically investigated self-oscillated waves of an active solid, which have recently been introduced as a non-symmetric part of the elastic moduli, termed odd elasticity.
-With Purcell's three-link swimmer model, we reveal that an odd-elastic filament at a cellular scale can swim in viscous fluid via self-organized buckling instability.
-Also, motivated by shape fluctuation originating from internal molecular motors, we establish a general theory of microswimming under a noisy shape gait and theoretically demonstrate the odd elasticity produces biased net locomotion from random noise.
+We theoretically investigate self-oscillating waves of an active material, which have recently been introduced as a non-symmetric part of the elastic moduli, termed odd elasticity.
+Using Purcell's three-link swimmer model, we reveal that an odd-elastic filament at low Reynolds number can swim in a self-organized manner and that the time-periodic dynamics are characterized by a stable limit cycle generated by elastohydrodynamic interactions.
+Also, we consider a noisy shape gait and derive a swimming formula for a general elastic material in the Stokes regime with its elasticity modulus being represented by a non-symmetric matrix, demonstrating that the odd elasticity produces biased net locomotion from random noise.